 You might also think that just opting for the fastest speed is the best course of action.
 However, these are typically the most expensive packages.
 As such, if you're after affordability, it's not always a smart move.

-So before you sign on the dotted line and decide which broadband plan is the one for you, we'll help you figure out what broadband speed should you be looking for.
-This way, you can get the best deal for your needs.
+So before you sign on the dotted line and decide which broadband plan is the one for you, we've created this guide answer to popular questions like 'what is a good broadband speed?' and 'what different broadband speeds are available?' and to help inform you on what you should be looking for when shopping around.
+This way, you can get the best deal and speed for your needs.

 What different broadband speeds are available?

 On a general level, broadband speeds can be banded into three areas, these are: